intel/FPGA-Devcloud/main/Public_Devcloud_Access_Instructions/README.md

 ### 9.4 Deleting Jobs on the Devcloud

-Jobs can be terminated with the following command when nodes are hanging with inactive jobs:
+Jobs can be terminated with the following command when nodes are hanging with stalled jobs:

 ```
 qdel -s batch@v-qsvr-fpga <job-id>